Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Finding region subpieces

 Now assume that $R$ is a descendant of $R'$ and that, say, $f_1$ is a descendant of $R$.
 Then $f_2$ is not a descendant of $R$ since otherwise, $R'$ could not be an ancestor of $R$.
 This implies that $e\in C$. \end{proof}

 Let $R$ be a region in $\mathcal R_P$ and let $C$ be the bounding cycle of $R$.
 Let $P_1$ and $P_2$ be the children of $P$ and let $B$ be the union of boundary vertices of $P_1$ and $P_2$.
-We have seen (in the proof of Lemma~\ref{Lem:Root-r-subproblems}) that the intersection between $C$ and $P$ are subpaths in $P$ between pairs of vertices of $B$.
-We shall refer to these as \emph{cycle paths} (of $C$).
 Consider the following algorithm to find starting points of cycle paths. \begin{description} \item[Cycle path starting points identification algorithm] Pick a boundary vertex $u\in B$.
 For every edge $e$ adjacent to $u$ (there are at most three such edges), check to see if $e$ is a boundary edge of $R$.
 If there is no such edge, then there is no cycle path through $u$.
-Otherwise, mark $e$ as a staring point of a cycle path for $R$.
-Repeat this process for every vertex in $B$. \end{description} Using Lemma~\ref{Lem:ExtFaceLCA} and the top tree, this process takes $O(\sqrt{r}\log n)$ time for each region $R$ since a constant number of tree queries for every vertex in $B$.
-By Lemma~\ref{Lem:Root-r-subproblems} doing this for all regions in $\mathcal R_P$ takes $O(r\log n)$ time.
+Otherwise, mark $e$ as a starting point of a cycle path for $R$.
+Repeat this process for every vertex in $B$. \end{description} Using Lemma~\ref{Lem:ExtFaceLCA} and the top tree, this process takes $O(|B|\log n)$ time for each region $R$ since a constant number of tree queries for every vertex in $B$.
+By Lemma~\ref{Lem:Root-r-subproblems}, repeating this for all regions in $\mathcal R_P$ takes $O(|B|^2\log n)$ time.

-After identifying staring points for cycle-path we can find all edges belonging to them using {\it linear search}, i.e., the next edge on the cycle $C$ is found by looking an endpoint of the previous edge and checking which of the two remaining edges belongs to $C$.
+After identifying starting points for cycle-path we can find all edges belonging to them using {\it linear search}, i.e., the next edge on the cycle $C$ is found by looking at the endpoint of the previous edge and checking which of the two remaining edges belongs to $C$.
 If the cycles are edge-disjoint over all regions $R\in\mathcal R_P$, then the cycle paths will also be edge-disjoint.
-In such a case the time to find all the region subpieces using linear search is $O((|\mathcal R_P|\sqrt r + |P|)\log n) = O(r\log n)$.
+In such a case the time to find all the region subpieces using linear search is $O((|B|^2 + |P|)\log n)$.
 However, the cycles are not necessarily edge disjoint.
 We overcome this complication in the next section.